 The fundamental principle concerning the office of Lord-Lieutenant is that she is His Majesty’s representative in her county, and consequently, it is her first and foremost duty to uphold the dignity of the Crown.

-It is considered that the Lord-Lieutenant will be following the example of His Majesty The King as she seeks to promote a good atmosphere and spirit of co-operation by the encouragement she gives to voluntary service; benevolent organisations; and by the interest she takes in the commercial and social life of his county.
+It is considered that the Lord-Lieutenant will be following the example of His Majesty The King as she seeks to promote a good atmosphere and spirit of co-operation by the encouragement she gives to voluntary service; benevolent organisations; and by the interest she takes in the commercial and social life of her county.